 We found ourselves communicating with FQ – a 43-year-old man who was a member of staff at the hospital.
 He told us he was married and that he enjoyed speaking with us ghost hunters.
 At one point in our ‘conversation,’ FQ went a little quiet.
 We asked him to make a sound if he was still there; a request that was immediately followed by a loud bang at the other end of the ward.

-By the time we got round to table tipping, it was getting on for 3:00 am and we were really starting to flag.
+By the time we got round to table tipping, it was getting on for 3:00 am in the Newsham Park Hospital ghost hunt experience and we were really starting to flag.

 Yes, the table tipped, but I can’t honestly say that this wasn’t just due to the 10 of us crowding around a small picnic table and collectively pushing it over.
 Delirious with fatigue, things got hilariously frantic as our guide suggested we shout words of encouragement to the spirits and (a bit weirdly) sing ‘Ring a Ring a Roses’ (strangely sinister sounding in a haunted setting).
 Finally, the table came crashing to the floor.